 389 Dundas Street London Ontario

-389 Dundas Street, London Ontario is a high-rise condominium apartment building in downtown London known as London Towers.
+389 Dundas Street, 380 and 390 King Street London Ontario is a high-rise condominium apartment buildings in downtown London known as London Towers.
 Though built in 1977, this building has had extensive upgrades, and the location is terrific for access to all that London downtown has to offer.

 379 Dundas S and 390 King St is the commercial part of London Towers and has 37 units.
 389 Dundas Street, 379 Dundas Street, 390 King Street and 380 King Street have 293 apartment condos.

 - One hundred fifty apartment condos in the 389 Dundas St Tower.

 - saltwater pool

 - 24-hour security

 - Gathering Area